What is a seizure?

 There is a small risk of sudden unexpected death in epilepsy (SUDEP) for people with that condition.
 SUDEP happens for unknown reasons.
 Experts suspect it involves heart rhythm or breathing problems.

-For people with controlled (treated) epilepsy, the death rate each year is about 1 person out of every 1,000.
-For people with uncontrolled (untreated) epilepsy, the death rate each year is about 1 out of every 150.
+For people with managed (treated) epilepsy, the death rate each year is about 1 person out of every 1,000.
+For people with unmanaged (untreated) epilepsy, the death rate each year is about 1 out of every 150.

 How do I take care of myself?